Chinthan07/Electra_Erp/README.md

 --> Project Description:

-This project helps in locating the classes and labs in the college.
-Currently this is done for NMAMIT, NITTE.<br>
-This has been developed using HTML, CSS, and JavaScript making the project efficient and reliable.
+This project is focused on developing a user-friendly Inventory Management and Invoice System.
+It will help businesses effectively track inventory, manage sales and purchases, and generate invoices, enhancing overall operational efficiency.

 -->Technologies Used: